ofload/native_updater/README.md

   }

   Future<void> checkVersion() async {
-    /// For example:
-    /// You've got status code of 412 from the response of HTTP request.
+    /// For example: You got status code of 412 from the
+    /// response of HTTP request.
-    /// Let's say the statusCode 412 is requires you to force update
+    /// Let's say the statusCode 412 is requires you to force update int statusCode = 412;
-    /// and statusCode 200 ik OK but new version available.

-    int statusCode = 412; /// Try by switching the value to 412 or 200
+    /// This could be kept in our local int currentVersion = 1;

+    /// This could get from the API int newVersion = 2;

+    Future.delayed(Duration.zero, () {
       if (statusCode == 412) {
-      Future.delayed(Duration.zero, () {
         NativeUpdater.displayUpdateAlert(
           context: context,
           forceUpdate: true,